nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

   > * Adds a recurring task to the task list
   > * Format: same as 'add' but specifcy the frequency by r/#_
   > where '#' is an integer and '_' is either 'd' (day), 'm' (month), or 'y' (year)
+  > * **Note:** Tags are meant to be a commonality for recurring tasks by design; thus they cannot be set differently for a specific instance of a recurring task

   Examples: